rafaqat8/rafaqat8/README.md

-# Hi there, I'm Jane Doe 👋
+# Hi there, I'm Syed Rafaqat Hussain 👋

 Welcome to my GitHub profile!
 I'm a software developer passionate about coding, open-source, and data science.